-c) Support education and training opportunities so that every adult in the county can become an employable worker d) Incorporate sustainable actions/programs in economic development initiatives
+c) Support education and training opportunities so that every adult in the county can become an employable worker.

 - 1. Continue to support educational programming to prepare La Crosse County's labor force for success in an ever-changing economic landscape. - 2.
 Encourage programming for apprenticeships to grow skilled trades, and technical training to prepare workers for knowledge-based industries.